One of the most harrowing episodes in the history of England's West Country began on 11th June 1685.

 One of Monmouth's followers captured after the Battle of Sedgemoor was a famous runner.
 He was promised his life if he could out-run a horse.
 He was roped alongside a stallion and raced across Somerset beside it.
 The horse is said to have tired before he did, but his captors broke their promise and hanged him anyway!

 Heddon Oak near Crowcombe is one of the trees still pointed out as a 'Gallows Tree'.
 It is said that sometimes the clank of chains and gasps of choking men can be heard there.

-The cruelty and bloody aftermath of the Battle of Segemoor still haunts the memory of the West Country and stories of ghosts seen, and ghosts heard, abound still to this day.
+The cruelty and bloody aftermath of the Battle of Segemoor still haunts the memory of the West Country and stories of restless ghosts abound still to this day.

 Share and Comment!Tweet